VirendraChavda/Emotion-Detection/README.md

 ---

-## Installation

-To run this project, set up the required Python environment, install the dependencies listed in the `requirements.txt` file, and open the `Speech_emotion_recognition.ipynb` Jupyter Notebook to execute the code.

----

 ## Data

 The dataset used in this project contains labeled speech samples categorized by emotional states.
 Key features include: